saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 tags: saucectl
 authors: Lindsay Walker
 <!-- ------------------------ -->
-# Module 1 – Intro to Testrunner Toolkit with Cypress
+# Module 1 – Intro to saucectl with Cypress

 <!-- ------------------------ -->
 ## 1.01 What You'll Learn